kaswets/ControlExpert-DFBs/PasswordGenerator/README.md

 ## Description

-Function block that generates a **dynamic, time-based password** for HMI access control.
+Function block that generates a **dynamic, session-based password** for HMI access control.
 Developed for Van Aalst Marine & Offshore installations.

-Instead of a fixed password, the HMI shows a random **Password ID** each session.
-The correct password is calculated from that ID using a formula known only to authorised personnel.
+The HMI shows a random **Password ID** each session.
+To get the correct password, the operator must contact B&T — who apply a formula to the ID and provide the code.
 This means:
 - The password changes every session
-- Screenshots or notes of a password cannot be reused
-- Three access levels: Operator, Operator 2, and System
+- A code can only be used once — leaving the settings page generates a new ID
+- The operator can never calculate the code themselves
+- B&T always knows when settings access has been requested

 ---